jundalisay/superb/content/en/research/aristotle/metaphysics/book-11/part-6.md

-+++
+---
+heading: "Part 6"
-title= "Being and Not Being"
+title: "Being and Not Being"
+date: 2015-09-22
+image: "/covers/meta.jpg"
-heading= "Part 6 of the Simplified Metaphysics by Aristotle" date= "2015-09-26" author= "Aristotle" image= "/covers/meta.jpg" description= "Protagoras said that man is the measure of all things.
-It means that that which seems to each man also assuredly is." linkb= "/research/aristotle/metaphysics/book-11/part-4" linkbtext= "Part 4" linkf= "/research/aristotle/metaphysics/book-11/part-7" linkftext= "Part 7" icon= "/icons/aris.jpg"
+description: "Protagoras said that man is the measure of all things.
+It means that that which seems to each man also assuredly is."
-+++
+icon: "/icons/aris.jpg"
+---

 Protagoras said that man is the measure of all things.
 It means:
 - that which seems to each man is also is.